 Cancellation and Refund Policy for Tuition and Fees

-A student who completely withdraws from the university before the sixth week of a semester will be granted a percentage refund of tuition and some fees* (Non-State course fees, EOF & Combined Mandatory Fees) based on the refund schedule below.
+A student who completely withdraws from the university before the sixth week of a semester will be granted a percentage refund of tuition and some fees* (Technology Fee and Student Activities Fee) based on the refund schedule below.
 All other fees are non-refundable.

 Note: Failure to attend does not constitute withdrawal.